esaygo/guessing-game/README.md

 1/08/16 Game updated by D.R.Y.ing out the functions and adding color changes for the answers.
 Ben Harding was the driver of this pair programming exercise

+1/08/16 21:30 Updated css and js with images and refined js